 Practical help on applying for jobs, writing CVs and application forms and on interview techniques.

 Help with all aspects of applying to university.

-Work experience is essential for some university courses and applicants will not be accepted onto these courses unless they have some recent relevant work experience - for example primary teaching, social work and medically related courses.
-Placements are also an essential part of some vocational courses at college.
+Work experience is also essential for some university courses; applicants will not be accepted unless they have some recent relevant work experience - for example primary teaching, social work and medically related courses.

-If you are in one of our Job Ready tutor groups specifically for Upper Sixth students looking for work/apprenticeships after college, your tutor will strongly encourage you to complete a period of work experience during your second year.
+If you are in one of our Job Ready tutor groups specifically for Upper Sixth students looking for work/apprenticeships after college, you will be expected to complete a period of work experience during your second year.